-PRECIOUS-Gold rises on bargain hunting, holds in tight range
+PRECIOUS-Gold firms on bargain hunting but trapped in tight range

 * Markets watching Fed Chair speech later in the day

-* Investors also on lookout for U.S. non-farm payrolls data (Updates prices, adds quotes)
+* Investors also on lookout for U.S. non-farm payrolls data

+* Soaring oil also supportive for gold- analyst (Updates prices, adds quotes)

 By Sethuraman N R

-BENGALURU, Oct 2 (Reuters) - Gold rose on Tuesday as a recent dip to multi-week lows attracted some bargain hunters, but prices were well within recent ranges as the dollar remained on an upward trajectory.
+BENGALURU, Oct 2 (Reuters) - Gold edged up on Tuesday as a recent dip to multi-week lows attracted some bargain hunters, but prices were well within recent ranges as the dollar remained on an upward trajectory.

 “It is unusual that gold is trading higher even with the stronger dollar.
 People are looking to buy into gold as they believe that prices below $1,200 are indeed attractive,” Julius Baer analyst Carsten Menke said.